Laura7089/aur-helper-scripts/README.md

 This repository is structured such that one adds directories to it containing `PKGBUILD`s/other package build files.
 Once it's populated, see `just -l` for available scripts/tools.

+If you want to use the version management recipes, you will need [`nvchecker`](https://github.com/lilydjwg/nvchecker) installed.